-Once the implementation has been successfully delivered, often after the first live exam, the status meetings cease with the Onboarding Consultant and your Account Manager will take over the project.
+Once the implementation has been successfully delivered, often after the first live assessment, the status meetings cease with the Onboarding Consultant and your Account Manager will take over the project.

 6 Inspera Standard Training

-Training is carried out after the technical implementation of the system, but can also be ordered if needed at later stages.
+Training is carried out after the technical implementation of the system, but can also be purchased if needed at later stages.

-Inspera uses the “train the trainer” concept where we help you establish a group of super users with good knowledge of Inspera Assessment and the different possibilities within the tool.
-This group should be your first line of support for questions related to Inspera Assessment from the rest of the organisation, also after the project.
-The group will also continue to have the responsibility to continue the training on new users in your organisation.
+Inspera uses the “train the trainer” concept where we help you establish a group of super-users with good knowledge of Inspera and the different possibilities it allows for.
+This group should be your first line of support for questions related to Inspera from the rest of the organisation, also during and after the onboarding phase.
+The group will also continue to have the responsibility of training new users in your organisation.

-Our team delivers a video and activity-based training on the different modules of Inspera Assessment to be followed up by either Question and Answer (Q&A) session or four live training sessions.
+Our team delivers video and activity-based training on the different modules of Inspera Assessment (Onboarding Training Activities) to be followed up by either a Question and Answer (Q&A) session or four live training sessions.